renlulu/ParseProject/Governance Portal/project.md

 ---
 name: Governance Portal
 description: The Zilliqa Governance Portal is where all Zilliqa Improvement Proposals (ZIPs) go for voting by the community of gZIL token holders.
 Operated by Zilliqa.
-logo: Yes
+logo:
 categories: Governance
 status: Live
-ttwitter: building
+twitter: NA
 website: https://gov.zilliqa.com/
-discord: building
+discord: NA
-telegram: building
+telegram: NA
 ---